urgdog/urg.systems/stories/dog.md

 date: 2025-06-12
 layout: default
 ---
+# Chaotic Canine Acquisition Methodologies, Explored

-So back when I was a field tech, I got sent to this house with… a lot of dogs.
+Back when I was a field tech, I got sent to a house with… a lot of dogs.
-Like double-digit levels.
+Double-digit levels.
+At least.

 I think the customer ran a doggie daycare or something.

-Now I love dogs, and dogs love me—kind of a mutual understanding of simple things I guess.
+Now I love dogs, and dogs love me - kind of a mutual understanding of simple things I guess.
 Corporate policy says you should have animals moved out of the work area, but when you’re dealing with twelve dogs, that’s not happening.
 And realistically, every tech in the field makes judgment calls that don’t line up with what the book says.
 The best field ops teams understand that the rules should exist to back up techs, not box them in.
-Like, the book should help you nope tf out when a customer has a 5 foot tall hellhound with a hunting knife in its mouth, not tell you that you need to kick a 20 year old napping purse pup off his favorite couch.
+The book should help you nope tf out when a customer has a five-foot-tall hellhound with a hunting knife in its mouth, not tell you that you need to kick a 20-year-old napping purse pup off his favorite couch.
 That's just bad karma, man.

 Anyway.
 This place had a whole dog containment system.
 Realistically, just a bunch of baby gates and room dividers, like doggie airlocks.